 The city continues to assist them, when they have to join the labour market and fend for themselves, and with their long-term integration where circumstances do not allow them to their country of origin, even if it is their wish to go back.

 Charts showing the number of refugees dealt with by the Care Service for Immigrants, Emigrants and Refugees (SAIER) from 2012 and their main countries of origin from 2014.

 Barcelona has a long experience of receiving and integrating newcomers to the city, and facilitating access to municipal programmes and services for everyone who comes here, regardless of their legal status.

-The city's Care Service for Immigrants, Emigrants and Refugees (SAIER) has been in operation since 1989, a free municipal service run jointly by the City council and five other expert organisations: CITE-CCOO, AMIC-UGT, the ACSAR Foundation, the Barcelona Lawyers' Association (CAB), the Red Cross and the Language Normalisation Consortium (CNL).
+The city's Care Service for Immigrants, Emigrants and Refugees (SAIER) has been in operation since 1989, a free municipal service run jointly by the City council and five other expert organisations: CITE-CCOO, AMIC-UGT, ACCEM, the Barcelona Lawyers' Association (CAB), the Red Cross and the Language Normalisation Consortium (CNL).
 The SAIER helped 16,936 people in 2017, of whom 4,405 were refugees.

 SAIER offers general services to all non-EU residents who need them, for example, assistance with the legal side of their asylum application; social care and psychological support for vulnerable people; recognition of academic qualifications; learning Catalan and the accommodation and upkeep of the most vulnerable people through the network of temporary municipal accommodation mechanisms.
 The service also offers support to people living in Barcelona who emigrate or return to their country of origin.

-People requesting international protection represent an average of about 25% of all SAIER users, this is a rapidly growing group.
+Refugees account for 26% of SAIER users.
 There is a constant flow of new arrivals.
 SAIER attended 2.292 refugees in 2016, almost three times more than in 2014.
 The service is actually expected to help over 8,000 people in 2018.
 Ukrainians and Venezuelans are the main nationalities and the ones that increased the most.